phamquiluan/tsinghua-train-ticket/README.md

 This repo contains the source code, forked from https://github.com/fudanselab/train-ticket, and the deployment and data collection scripts used for [our FSE'22 paper](https://github.com/lizeyan/DejaVu).

+We deployed train-ticket on a five-node cluster.
+The nodes were named as `lzy-k8s-1.cluster.peidan.me`, `lzy-k8s-2.cluster.peidan.me`, etc.
+We built the images of micro-services ourselves and pushed them to a private registry (`docker.peidan.me`).
+We used crontab to periodically run fault injection tasks and collect data automatically.

 ## File Description
 |Path|Description|
 |---|---|